Basso42/Basso42/README.md

-Passionated by the links between economics, data science and applied mathematics
+Passionate by the links between economics, data science and applied mathematics

 *Alma Matres* : **@ENS Paris-Saclay** and **@ENSAE Paris**
 <!---